 \subsection{Rezzolla-Zhidenko metric}

-In this paper, we consider the Rezzolla-Zhidenko metric \citep[RZ metric,][]{rezzolla2014new} which describes, in a parametric framework, the spacetime outside a general spherically symmetric\footnote{The Konoplya-Rezzolla-Zhidenko metric \citep[KRZ metric,][]{konoplya2016general} generalises the RZ parametrisation to circular spacetimes, then to rotating black holes, but not all stationary axisymmetric black holes are included in this class.} stationary, and therefore static, black hole\footnote{For an extension of the RZ scheme to arbitrary asymptotically flat, spherical symmetric and static spacetimes, including non-BH ones like boson stars or naked singularities, see \citet{kocherlakota2020accurate}.}.
-In the strong-field regime, contrary to previous parametrisations in which an infinite number of equally important parameters is needed \citep{johannsen2011metric}, the RZ metric is described by a finite number of hierarchical factors.
-The line element of this metric in a spherical polar coordinate system $(t,r,\theta,\varphi)$ is:
+In this paper, we consider the Rezzolla-Zhidenko metric \citep[RZ metric,][]{rezzolla2014new}, which describes in a parametric framework the space-time outside a general spherically symmetric,\footnote{The Konoplya-Rezzolla-Zhidenko metric \citep[KRZ metric,][]{konoplya2016general} generalises the RZ parametrisation to circular space-times, then to rotating black holes, but not all stationary axisymmetric black holes are included in this class.} stationary, and therefore static black hole.\footnote{\citet{kocherlakota2020accurate} extend the RZ scheme to arbitrary asymptotically flat, spherical symmetric, and static space-times, including non--black hole cases such as boson stars or naked singularities.} In the strong-field regime, contrary to previous parametrisations in which an infinite number of equally important parameters is needed \citep{johannsen2011metric}, the RZ metric is described by a finite number of hierarchical factors.
+The line element of this metric in a spherical polar coordinate system $(t,r,\theta,\varphi)$ is

-where the functions $N$ and $B$ only depend on the radial coordinate $r$.
-Conveniently for a black hole, $r$ can be compactified in the dimensionless variable $x\coloneqq1-r_\mathrm{H}/r$, where $r_\mathrm{H}$ is the radial position of the event horizon, so that $x=0$ corresponds to the location of the horizon and $x=1$ to spatial infinity.
+where the functions $N$ and $B$ only depend on the radial coordinate, $r$.
+Conveniently for a black hole, $r$ can be compactified in the dimensionless variable $x\coloneqq1-r_\mathrm{H}/r$, where $r_\mathrm{H}$ is the radial position of the event horizon so that $x=0$ corresponds to the location of the horizon and $x=1$ to spatial infinity.
 In terms of $x$, using $G=c=1$ natural units and introducing $\epsilon\coloneqq2M/r_{\mathrm{H}}-1$, the functions $N$ and $B$ can be written as follows:

 where $\tilde{A}$ and $\tilde{B}$ are approximated in the form of the following continued fractions: